pierre-rouleau/pel/doc/pel-manual.rst

   See `PEL Navigation Support`_.

-When the `smooth scrolling package`_ is available and ``pel-smooth-scrolling`` customize variable is set to **t**, PEL provide a key binding to toggle smooth scrolling on and off.
+When the `smooth scrolling package`_ is available and ``pel-smooth-scrolling`` user option is set to **t**, PEL provide a key binding to toggle smooth scrolling on and off.
 See the `Scrolling`_ PDF table for more info.

 .. _smooth scrolling package: https://melpa.org/#/smooth-scrolling